PrefectHQ/prefect/docs/concepts/flows.md

 ### Cancel via the UI

-From the UI you can cancel a flow run by navigating to the flow run's detail page and clicking the `Cancel` button in the upper right corner.
+From the UI you can cancel a flow run by navigating to the flow run's detail page and clicking `Cancel` in the upper right corner.

 ![Prefect UI](/img/ui/flow-run-cancellation-ui.png)

-## Timeouts
+## Prevent long-running flows

-Flow timeouts are used to prevent unintentional long-running flows.
-When the duration of execution for a flow exceeds the duration specified in the timeout, a timeout exception will be raised and the flow will be marked as failed.
-In the UI, the flow will be visibly designated as `TimedOut`.

-Timeout durations are specified using the `timeout_seconds` keyword argument.
+Flow timeouts prevent unintentionally long-running flows.

+How it works:

+* If a flow's execution time surpasses the set timeout, the system throws a timeout exception and updates the flow's state to 'Failed'.
+* The UI visually identifies these flows with a "TimedOut" label.

+Use `timeout_seconds` to specify timeout durations:

 ```python hl_lines="4"
 from prefect import flow